Superyacht Content

 4. Gen Sets: Best Boat Generators In 2020

-Here are some of the best-rated models in this marketing in 2020: Kohler's C1.5 Diesel Marine Generator Set (available in 12 or 24 volt) The above models and brands are all tried-and-true generators from trusted manufacturers that have been supporting long-range cruising yachts for decades.
+Here are some of the best-rated models in this marketing in 2020: Kohler's C1.5 Diesel Marine Generator Set (available in 12 or 24 volt) Northern Lights M1066 Series.
+Nanni's QLS 65T Gen Set for Yachts.

 5. Powering Your Yacht: Marine Generators for Boats